TheMelodyOfCode/Onlineschool/README.md

 upload photos to the gallery, change the content of the free, pro or enterprise learning area. (like a CMS system). and update their own profile or upload their own documents.

-A documentation of the functinallity will follow.
+A documentation of the functionallity will follow.

-You will also find a mindmap in the src folder.
+You can find a mindmap of the Data-flow in the src folder.